Monifi Fintech Bank App: $250 Direct Deposit Bonus Extended

 Money market mutual funds + Ultra-short bond ETFs

-Normally, I would say to watch out for brokerage firms that pay out very little interest on their default cash sweep funds (and keep the difference for themselves).
-However, money market fund rates are very low across the board right now.
-Ultra-short bond funds are another possible alternative, but they are NOT FDIC-insured and may experience short-term losses in extreme cases.
-I personally don’t think the risk is worth the tiny yield at this time.
+Many brokerage firms that pay out very little interest on their default cash sweep funds (and keep the difference for themselves).
+Unfortunately, money market fund rates are very low across the board right now.
+Ultra-short bond funds are another possible alternative, but they are NOT FDIC-insured and may experience short-term losses at times.
+These numbers are just for reference, not a recommendation.

 • The default sweep option is the Vanguard Federal Money Market Fund which has an SEC yield of 0.01%.
 Vanguard Cash Reserves Federal Money Market Fund (formerly Prime Money Market) currently pays 0.01% SEC yield.